-Alcoser oversees the day-to-day operations of the recruiting program including database management, organizing all official and unofficial visits, coordinating special events associated with recruiting, managing the current roster and recruiting budgets as well as administering all recruiting paperwork including transcripts and scholarship documents.
-He also coordinates the walk-on program, football camps and coaches' clinics.
+In his current role, Alcoser oversees the day-to-day operations of the recruiting program including the database management, organizing all visits, coordinating recruiting special events, managing the current roster and recruiting budgets.

 Prior to his appointment as director of high school relations, he served four years as assistant director of football operations.
 In 2001, he worked as the defensive graduate assistant and coached the safeties.

 Alcoser worked closely with wide receivers Brian Robinson and Orlando Iglesias and safety Hanik Milligan, who each received various All-Conference USA accolades.
 Following his Cougar career, Milligan was selected to the 2006 NFL Pro Bowl.

 Alcoser's most notable recruits include: Anthony Alridge (Washington Redskins), Donnie Avery (St. Louis Rams), Jackie Battle (Kansas City Chiefs), Biren Ealy (Green Bay Packers), Bubba Evans (Houston Texans), Thomas Gafford (Kansas City Chiefs), Rodney Hannah (Dallas Cowboys), Jeron Harvey (Jacksonville Jaguars), Phillip Hunt (Cleveland Browns), Wade Koehl (New Orleans Saints), Kevin Kolb (Philadelphia Eagles), Fendi Onobun (St. Louis Rams), SirVincent Rogers (Miami Dolphins) and Sebastian Vollmer (New England Patriots).